nzzdev/Q-election-votes/README.md

 In case `isProjection` is true, the rendering looks different to show the error margin.
 ![Election projection data](https://github.com/nzzdev/Q-election-votes/blob/master/readme-images/votes_projection.png)

-If `isProjection` is set to true, the parties `percentage` input is hidden, instead thre inputs `projection.lower`, `projection.bestGuess` and `projection.upper` are shown.
+If `isProjection` is set to true, the parties `percentage` input is hidden, instead the inputs `projection.lower`, `projection.bestGuess` and `projection.upper` are shown.
 These should be used to enter the projection best guess as long as the lower and upper bound of the error margin.

 ### Options